mizchi/coffeefilter/README.md

 # CoffeeKup <☕/>

+This is my branch of the original [Coffeekup](https://github.com/mauricemach/coffeekup).
+I have great plans, but so far the only thing I've done is make it compatible with express 3.0.0.beta5.
+Not safe for production use...

 ## Markup as CoffeeScript

 CoffeeKup is a templating engine for [node.js](http://nodejs.org) and browsers that lets you to write your HTML templates in 100% pure [CoffeeScript](http://coffeescript.org).